award 19+ Years Industry Experience

 Properties exempt from MEES

 There are several reasons why a property may be exempt from needing to comply with the MEES legislation.
-If your property falls into one of these categories, then you can apply to have it added to the MEES Exemptions Register
+If your property falls into one of these categories, then you can apply to have it added to the MEES Exemptions Register.

 It is important to note that one of the key bits of information required to apply to be added to this register is a valid EPC.
 This means that if you are applying for an exemption for a property which would not normally require an EPC, such as listed building, then for the purposes of your MEES exemption application you will need to have a valid EPC in place.